Practical Aspects on Solving Differential Equations Using Deep Learning: A Primer: Differential Equations Deep Learning

-Before we delve into the deep Galerkin method and how to numerically approximate solutions to partial differential equations using deep neural networks, here are a few words about PDEs.
-PDEs typically involve partial derivatives of the dependent variable with respect to time and space, and they describe distributed physical systems (compared to lumped systems described by ordinary differential equations, and the dependent variables are a function of time alone).
-In general, a PDE is defined as a system of order $m \in \mathbb{N}$ by the equation:
+Partial differential equations (PDEs) typically involve partial derivatives of the dependent variable with respect to time and space, and they describe distributed physical systems (compared to lumped systems described by ordinary differential equations, where the dependent variables are functions of time alone).